Princeton University requires at least 31 Courses to graduate with a bachelor's degree.

 When choosing a major, Princeton students have several choices to make.
-Scroll down to see a full list of majors offered at Princeton below.
+Scroll down to the bottom of this page to see a full list of majors offered at Princeton.

-Princeton does not require an internship for any students.
 Students can still look for internships during the summer, or gain work experience with a part-time job.
-While Princeton does not require internships for students in any majors, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.
+While Princeton does not require internships for students of any major, internships are a great way to get work experience, discover career paths that might fit you, or rule out ones that don't.